getsentry/sentry-docs/src/collections/_documentation/data-management/event-grouping/grouping-enhancements.md

 There are two types of **actions**: flag setting and setting variables.

 - **flag**: flags are what is to be done if all matchers match.
 A flag needs to be prefixed with `+` to set it or `-` to unset it.
 If this expression is prefixed with a `^`, it applies to frames above the frame -- towards the crash.
 If prefixed with `v` it applies to frames below the frame -- away from the crash.
-For instance, `-group ^-group` removes from the grouping the matching frame and all frames above that frame.
+For instance, `-group ^-group` removes the matching frame and all frames above it from the grouping.
   - `app`: marks or unmarks a frame in-app
   - `group`: adds or removes a frame from grouping
 - **variables**: additionally variables can be set (`variable=value`).
 Currently, there is just one: